Storebrand Asset Management Group Sustainability Investment Policy

-In addition, we will also seek engagement with companies related climate change.
-The Storebrand Asset Management Group has signed the Montréal Pledge and the Portfolio Decarbonisation Coalition and is thus committed to reducing the carbon footprint of our investments over time.
+In addition, we will also seek engagement with companies related to climate change.
+Storebrand Asset Management Group has signed the Montréal Pledge and the Portfolio Decarbonisation Coalition and is thus committed to reducing the carbon footprint of our investments over time.

 For some of our funds – and because the nature of the investment style - the carbon footprint may vary substantially over time.
 Still, we are committed to work with our holdings to reduce their carbon footprint and operate more efficiently over time.
 Climate change is part of our monitoring of companies and those companies lagging behind in their efforts to reduce their carbon footprint may be subject to engagement.
 We will engage with and encourage those companies that are in a position to improve to reduce their carbon footprint.

-If the outcome of the company engagement does not meet our expectations, the Storebrand Asset Management Group may consider other actions.
-If the company is on the observation list, the Storebrand Asset Management Group will make an exclusion assessment.
+If the outcome of the company engagement does not meet our expectations, Storebrand Asset Management Group may consider other actions.
+If the company is on the observation list, Storebrand Asset Management Group will make an exclusion assessment.
 For other companies, our actions may include:

 - Expressing our views publicly